arunksingh16/aws-cdk-examples/README.md

 - `cdk synth` generated the cfn template by traversing the app tree.
 It invokes the synthesize method on all constructs.
 It also generates unique ID for cfn.

 ### Assets
 - file bundled with cdk app.
 Like lambda functions.
 How these assests get deployed?
-The ans is: `cdk bootstrap` deploys a `CDKToolkit` cloudformation stack which will create s3 bucket to store assets and cfn templates.
+The ans is: `cdk bootstrap` deploys a `CDKToolkit` cloudformation stack which will create s3 bucket to store assets and cfn templates. `cdk bootstrap` start placing all items in `cdk.out` folder.

 ### Best Practices
 - using Parameters in our CDK applications is not recommended from the AWS team.